What do you mean? The art of creating jargon-free B2B tech copy

 A t Fourth Day we’re well versed in the art of translation.
 And not just from one language to another.
 A fundamental part of good B2B tech PR is being able to translate complex, technical copy into words that people will be able to understand.
 Because far too often companies can get bogged down in unrelatable jargon.
-But it’s not just a problem in business.

 1. Don’t be scared to be creative